 CMAS ELA, Math, Science and Social Studies assess student mastery of the updated Colorado Academic Standards.
 With the standards being more focused, coherent and rigorous, tests have been adapted to align with the standards.
 Students may get familiar with the assessments by taking ePATs (practice tests).
 Students who qualify for alternative state assessments will take Dynamic Learning Maps (DLM) for ELA and Mathematics and Colorado Alternative (CoAlt) assessment for science and social studies.
 The DLM and CoAlt will be given during the same testing window as CMAS.
-Please contact your special service provider for links to the practice assessments.

 |9th and 10th||